monkeyzxr/SQL-based-Library-DBMS/README.md

 I only upload the graph of this schema.

 The sql file is NOT uploaded.
-It's easy to be created based on this chema.
+It's easy to be created based on this schema.

 ******************************************
 Project Requirements: